dustinlyons/guix-config/README.md

 ```

 ## Files and Organization
-I use inheritance to share configuration amgonst my machines where it makes sense.
+I use inheritance to share configuration between my machines where it makes sense.
 This is subject to change as I make progress, acquire new machines, setup new VMS, etc.

 ### Workstation.org
 ###### Base File